microsoft/playwright/docs/src/test-sharding-js.md

 ```

 Now, if you run these shards in parallel on different computers, your test suite completes four times faster.

+Note that Playwright can only shard tests that can be run in parallel.
+By default, this means Playwright will shard test files.
+Learn about other options in the [parallelism guide](./test-parallel.md).

 ## Merging reports from multiple shards